 This series, co-organized by Laura Speed and Gunter Senft, takes place weekly on Thursdays.
 The colloquium series brings together speakers from within and outside of the university invited by members of the Meaning, Culture and Cognition group, the Languages in Contact group and the Language and Cognition group.
 For further information, please contact Laura Speed.
 All meetings begin at 3.45pm at the MPI.

-18 APR 2017
+18 MAY 2017

 Linking linguistic and cortical computation via hierarchy and time